 DDG-X [Area Defense Project]

 The PLAN seeks to push its maritime defense perimeter further seaward.
-This change in operations will require newer, more modern warships and submarines capable of operating out to the Ryukyu Islands and into the South China Sea.
-At these extended ranges, the platforms will have to be better armed to enable defense from all methods of attack.
-The Navy has been conducting research and acquiring foreign technology in an effort to improve the broad range of naval warfare capabilities; it also is acquiring new classes of ships that will be better suited for operations out to the limits of the East and South China Seas.
+This change in operations would require newer, more modern warships and submarines capable of operating out to the Ryukyu Islands and into the South China Sea.
+At these extended ranges, the platforms would have to be better armed to enable defense from all methods of attack.
+The Navy has been conducting research and acquiring foreign technology in an effort to improve the broad range of naval warfare capabilities; it also is acquiring new classes of ships that would be better suited for operations out to the limits of the East and South China Seas.

-In addition, PLAN warships lack the modern air surveillance systems and data links required for area air defense missions.
+In addition, PLAN warships lacked the modern air surveillance systems and data links required for area air defense missions.
 The combination of short-range weapons and lack of modern surveillance systems limits the PLAN to self-defense and point-defense anti-air warfare only.
 Consequently, except in unusual circumstances, no PLAN ship is capable of conducting air defense of another ship.
 Additionally, the PLAN could not reliably defend against either current or projected anti-ship cruise missiles (ASCM).

 There has been some speculation that a new design would be constructed with a 10,000 ton displacement.
 This might be equipped with the "Rif" Naval S-300 system, which utilizes a single Tombstone phased array radar, in a vertical launching system (VLS).